About | Governance | WIS

 LEAH CHANG: 2023–2026

-Industry/Expertise: writing and literature
+Industry/Expertise: author and historian

 Board Committees: Advancement; Governance